Keyboard shortcuts

 C++

-The C++ generator emits a single header-only library weaveffi.hpp that wraps the C ABI with idiomatic C++ types.
-Structs use RAII classes with move semantics, errors become exceptions, and async functions return std::future.
-A CMakeLists.txt is included for easy integration.
+The C++ target emits a header-only library weaveffi.hpp that wraps the C ABI in idiomatic C++17.
+Structs become RAII classes with deleted copies and movable handles, errors map to exceptions, and async functions return std::future.
+A CMakeLists.txt is included so the generated directory can be dropped into any CMake build.

 modules: